tommywalkie/sample-godot-rust-app/README.md

 `clang-sys` is [hardcoding LLVM paths](https://github.com/KyleMayes/clang-sys/blob/master/build/common.rs#L24) for Linux, MacOS and Windows, in case LLVM is not registered on PATH.

-> After we set up everything that is needed for Android exports, do we really need to keep Android SDK tools in our machine ?
+> Does any project contributor need to install Android SDK, especially if the whole CI/CD setup is ready for Android exports ?

 The only purpose of the CI workflow is to abstract the Rust source compilation and Android export processes.
-We may still use `keytool` and `gpg` for future projects, and use `adb` and **Android Virtual Device** (AVD) for quick debugging.
+For quick debugging, we would still need to use `adb` and **Android Virtual Device** (AVD).
+Eventually, we can use GDNative library artifacts from Github Actions to skip the Cargo setup step.

 ## Roadmap